Back

 Q: Is the program accredited by the COA?

 A: Yes.
-Ursuline College with SNAP is accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA), 10275 W. Higgins Rd., Suite 906, Rosemont, IL 60018-5603; (224) 275-9130.
-The program's next review by the COA is scheduled for Spring 2029.
+Ursuline College with SNAP is accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA).
+The program's next review cycle is scheduled for the Spring of 2029.
 For more information regarding the COA or the accreditation process, please contact the COA at www.coacrna.org.
 Program Code: 523248

 Q: When do classes begin for each cohort?